-Hurricane Harvey Damage Is So Bad That Even The Waffle Houses Are Closing
+Are Waffle Houses In Houston Open?
+Hurricane Harvey Is So Bad It’s Beating FEMA’s Waffle House Measurement

 Hurricane Harvey continues to assault southeastern Texas.
 The storm has already forced thousands out of their homes, causing untold damage, and it continues to get worse.
 Now, we're getting an idea of just how bad things really are: Waffle Houses in Houston are closed.
 And no, we're not concerned about the ability of Texans to get waffles at 3:00 in the morning.
 The Federal Emergency Management Agency (FEMA) uses Waffle House as a metric to determine just how bad a disaster is.